An Ironic Night at the Rock Opera

 “I’d love to see We Will Rock You!” she wrote back.
 “Let’s book it!”

 So I did.
 (Row J at this point—not quite second row centre, but still pretty good.)

-“Wow, you're fast,” said Mich, a bit stunned to find herself booked in mere minutes after her reply.
+“Wow, you’re fast,” said my sister, a bit stunned to find herself booked in mere minutes after her reply.

 Does this mean Ben Mulroney gets my first born?

-Michelle and I arranged the work leaves necessary to meet around 4:00 in downtown Toronto, spent some time at a not terribly successful shopping expedition to the Eaton's Centre (though I did get a T-shirt!), we hobbled down to Church and Front on our fashionable and therefore not that comfortable shoes, intent on Jamie Kennedy Wine Bar.
+My sister and I arranged the work leaves necessary to meet around 4:00 in downtown Toronto, spent some time at a not-terribly-successful shopping expedition to the Eaton’s Centre (though I did get a T-shirt!), then hobbled down to Church and Front on our fashionable and therefore not that comfortable shoes, intent on Jamie Kennedy Wine Bar.

-...
-And making for my apparent pre-We Will Rock You ritual, we had to grab a cab to make it to theatre in time.
-(The first time I went to We Will Rock You, with Jean, our fine lunch at Jamie Kennedy Gardiner preceded the mad dash, then taxi ride, to the Canon Theatre.)
+… And in honour of my apparent pre-We Will Rock You ritual, we had to grab a cab to make it to theatre in time.
+(The first time I went to We Will Rock You, with Jean, our fine lunch at Jamie Kennedy Gardiner preceded a mad dash, then taxi ride, to the Canon Theatre.)
 We were further strained by the impressive line-up for the ladies room, but did get to our seats in time.

-“Now, who's going to be here tonight?”
-Michelle asked, scanning the program to make sure that Suzie McNeil, of Rock Star: INXS fame, was still part of the cast.
-She was, and I explained to Michelle about the encore featuring Brian May and Roger Taylor.
+“Now, who’s going to be here tonight?” my sister asked, scanning the program to make sure that Suzie McNeil, of Rock Star: INXS fame, was still part of the cast.
+She was, and I explained about the encore featuring Brian May and Roger Taylor.
 And how they were actually in town for Canadian Idol, who were also filming at this performance.

 And now I must draw your attention to the conditions under which we were permitted to be part of this “special” performance.
 The following Notification was handed out to everyone in attendance: